Permanentfrost/CyberSecFrameworks/README.md

 **Idea:**

-This Repo_Guide should act as a Guideline to correctly correspond NIST frameworks, guidelines and controls.
+This Repo_Guide should act as a Guideline to correctly correspond (NIST) frameworks, guidelines and controls.
 Target Group SME.

+*TBD if COBIT Frameworks or ISO27001 Standards to be included*

+# NIST

 ## NIST CSF
 **NIST Cybersecurity Framework (CSF) 2.0**: Provides guidance to manage cybersecurity risks and offers a taxonomy of high-level cybersecurity outcomes.
 It does **not** prescribe how outcomes should be achieved but links to online resources for additional guidance.